jorisroovers/gitlint/docs/index.md

     have a look at [fit-commit](https://github.com/m1foley/fit-commit) (Ruby),
     [node-commit-msg](https://github.com/clns/node-commit-msg) (Node.js) or [commitlint](http://marionebl.github.io/commitlint) (Node.js).

+!!! important
+    **Gitlint will soon be dropping support for Python 2.7 and Python 3.5 as they [have reached End-Of-Life](https://endoflife.date/python)**.

 ## Features
  - **Commit message hook**: [Auto-trigger validations against new commit message right when you're committing](#using-gitlint-as-a-commit-msg-hook).
 Also [works with pre-commit](#using-gitlint-through-pre-commit).
  - **Easily integrated**: Gitlint is designed to work [with your own scripts or CI system](#using-gitlint-in-a-ci-environment).